Fruits that are harvested in their season means they’ll be more flavorful, contain more nutrients that benefit your body

 Eating fruits and vegetables that are in season puts us in harmony with the natural order of the world around us, and nourishes our bodies in the best way possible.

 Researchers from the Austrian Consumers Administration confirm that fruits and vegetables picked in season and frozen are higher in nutrient content than those flown in out of season from abroad.

 This can be a great money-saving strategy and give you more options all year round.

 Choose organic fruits and vegetables whenever possible:

 - Reduce your exposure to harmful chemicals from pesticides and herbicides

-- Increase your intake of antioxidants and phytonutrients – research has found time and time again that organic produce is significantly higher in antioxidants than conventional produce
+- time and time again that organic produce is significantly higher in antioxidants than conventional produce

 - Support agricultural practices that increase the health and mineral content of the soil.
 One of the reasons organic produce may sometimes be a few cents higher is because of the cost of farming practices that do not rely on chemical fertilizers and sprays.
 Show your support of these earth-friendly practices by purchasing organic produce when possible.